 Sunken Patio with Retaining Walls

 This sunken patio is surrounded by natural stone retaining walls to create a lush, hidden country garden feel.
-Once you've got the retaining wall in, you can even DIY a firepit.Continue to 8 of 22 below.
+Once the retaining wall is done, you can even DIY a firepit.Continue to 8 of 22 below.

 08 of 22

 If you have a large sloping garden, using tiered retaining walls to create multiple terraces can add interest and help to prevent erosion.
 This clever design has walls that also act as raised beds to add interest, make good use of the space, and keep the garden relatively low-maintenance.
-They have used shrubs and hedges smartly to differentiate between the spaces.
+Shrubs and hedges smartly differentiate between the spaces.

 When a garden has multiple tiers, think carefully about the plants you choose and where you plant them.
 Position the taller plants at the back and be aware that the higher levels typically dry quicker.
-Placing moisture-loving plants in the lower terraces will be better.Continue to 9 of 22 below.
+Placing moisture-loving plants in the lower terraces for better results.Continue to 9 of 22 below.

 09 of 22